AST-Grounded Critic Loop for Documentation Maintenance¶

 Constrain doc generation to the code's Abstract Syntax Tree, retrieve only the dependency neighbourhood, and loop a separate critic over the structural diff until convergence.

-The technique stacks three components that each exist as standalone patterns.
+The technique stacks three components that each work as standalone patterns.
 The novelty is the wiring, not any single piece:

-- AST grounding — parse the source, extract symbols, signatures, and dependency edges the doc must describe.
-The generator's hypothesis space is restricted to nodes in the tree
+- AST grounding — parse the source, then extract the symbols, signatures, and dependency edges the doc must describe.
+This restricts the generator's hypothesis space to nodes in the tree

-- Dependency-aware retrieval — RAG fetches only the AST neighbourhood (callers, callees, referenced type definitions), not the whole file or repo
+- Dependency-aware retrieval — RAG fetches only the AST neighborhood (callers, callees, referenced type definitions), not the whole file or repo

-- Critic-guided Reflexion — a separate model compares the proposed doc against the AST diff between current and previous code, returns a structured rejection if they disagree, and that rejection is stored as a verbal lesson for the next attempt
+- Critic-guided Reflexion — a separate model compares the proposed doc against the AST diff between current and previous code, returns a structured rejection when they disagree, and stores that rejection as a verbal lesson for the next attempt

 graph TD